 Normally, children in Year 3, around the age of 7 or 8 years are prepared by the Parish to receive Jesus our Lord at their First Holy Communion.
-During the current situation it seems likely that we will not begin any preparation for our children until January 2021.
 As Bishop John Sherrington said recently to the priests of the Diocese about Sacramental preparation:

 I wish to emphasise that during the pandemic it will be unlikely or very difficult to organise sacramental preparation in the ‘normal’ or ‘usual’ way.
 Flexibility, sustainability and the role of families in their children’s preparation will be more important.

 In our baptism, we are re-created as the children of God and brought into the Life of God through Jesus Christ.
 In baptism, we receive the Holy Spirit who makes a dwelling within us, bearing the gifts of Faith, Hope, and Love.
 Later, in confirmation, these gifts with the fire or intensity of the Spirit, will be made firm, bringing these gifts of Faith, Hope, and Love, to maturation as they begin to manifest themselves in wisdom, understanding, counsel, fortitude, knowledge, Piety (Reverence), and Fear of the Lord (Wonder and Awe).